callstack/byorg-ai/docs/src/docs/core/context.md

 ```

 :::warning

-All custom properties must be an optional as current context creation doesn't support default values for custom objects.
+All custom properties must be optional, as the current context creation does not support default values for custom objects.
 :::

-After setting extras, you can get to it from context object:
+After setting extras, you can access them from the context object:

 ```js
 export const systemPrompt = (context: RequestContext): Promise<string> | string => {